Truly a hiker's paradise, thousands of trails wind their way between

 The impressiveness of the scenery and the variety of terrain on this route is matched only by the warmth and hospitality offered by the mountain huts.
 The unusual contrasts in landscapes, changing colours and textures of the mountains and curious mix of Italian and Austrian influences means fantastic hiking, stunning scenery, and plenty of pasta!

-- Trek the second part of the Alta Via N.1 – one of the famous High Routes of the Dolomites!
+- Trek the second part of the Alta Via 1 – one of the famous High Routes of the Dolomites!

-- Hike hut-to-hut and enjoy the atmosphere of a different mountain rifugio each night
+- Hike from hut to hut and enjoy the atmosphere of a different mountain rifugio each night.

 Hotel in Cortina d'Ampezzo